texfaq/texfaq.github.io/FAQ-verbwithin.md

 ---

 The LaTeX verbatim commands work by changing category codes.
-Knuth says of this sort of thing ''Some care is needed to get the timing right&hellip;'', since once the category code has been assigned to a character, it doesn't change.
+Knuth says of this sort of thing "Some care is needed to get the timing right&hellip;", since once the category code has been assigned to a character, it doesn't change.
 So `\verb` and `\begin{verbatim}` have to assume that they are getting the first look at the parameter text; if they aren't, TeX has already